 1. Complete Online Demographic Form (only needs to be done once, skip if already filled out) Estimated numbers are OK.

-2. Fill out either the REMOTE LEARNING TEACHER PACK or SUPPLIES-ONLY form:
+2. Fill out either the REMOTE LEARNING TEACHER PACK, KIT, or SUPPLIES-ONLY form:

 To support teachers through remote learning for the 2020-2021 school year, SEP has created Remote Learning Teacher Packs that have the same equipment, reagents, and supplies as a kit but just for less people.
 Each Remote Learning (REMO) Teacher Pack contains enough materials to run two experiments per request.
 If you would like request a full-size kit, please email us.